msquared-io/msquared-shop-example/README.md

 # MSquared Shop Example

-An example node.js application that clients can call
+An example node.js service for buying items from a shop

 ## Environment Variables